 The Warrants and Pre-Funded Warrants offered hereby merely represent the right to acquire Common Shares at a fixed price.
-Specifically, commencing on the date of issuance, holders of the Warrants may acquire the Common Shares issuable upon exercise of Warrants at an exercise price of US\$[•] per Common Share or upon the exercise of Pre-Funded Warrants at an exercise price of US\$0.0001 per Common Share.
+Specifically, commencing on the date of issuance, holders of the Warrants may acquire the Common Shares issuable upon exercise of Warrants at an exercise price of US\$ (or 110% of the public offering price) per Common Share or upon the exercise of Pre-Funded Warrants at an exercise price of US\$0.0001 per Common Share.
 Moreover, following this offering, the market value of the Warrants and Pre-Funded Warrants is uncertain and there can be no assurance that the market value of the Warrants and Pre-Funded Warrants will equal or exceed their respective public offering price.
-There can be no assurance that the market price of the Common Shares will ever equal or exceed the exercise price of the Warrants, and consequently, whether it will ever be profitable for holders of the Warrants to exercise the Warrants or holders of the Pre-Funded Warrants to exercise the Warrants.
+There can be no assurance that the market price of the Common Shares will ever equal or exceed the exercise price of the Warrants, and consequently, whether it will ever be profitable for holders of the Warrants to exercise the Warrants to exercise the Pre-Funded Warrants.